 Also read: Shivam Dube Makes History with Unbeaten 30 T20I Wins

 For India, the increasing collaboration among China, Pakistan, and Bangladesh raises difficult problems.
-Applying a varied approach combining diplomatic interaction, economic cooperation, and security preparation would help India negotiate this changing terrain and preserve its national interests.
+A mix of diplomacy, economic partnerships, and security plans can help India navigate changes and protect its national interests.